rockettheme/docs/Docs/technical_tips/blogging/seo.md

 Including your site's name in page titles only impacts how the title appears in your browser's tab.
 As far as search engines go, it also adds a branding to search results.
 This enables people to quickly identify and select your site's article over any others that might appear in the page.
 It is a quick way around having to dig through the page description to find what you are looking for.

 There is a downside with doing this.
 Your total SEF (Search Engine Friendly) title should be no more than 70 characters.
-If your site's brand is 10 characters with a space, dash, and a space separating it from the main title,  you'll need to account for 13 fewer characters in your individual article titles.
+If your site's brand is 10 characters with a space, dash, and a space separating it from the main title,  you will need to account for 13 fewer characters in your individual article titles.

 ### Unicode Aliases

 Unicode aliases are only really useful if you use non-Latin characters in your site or article titles.
-For example, if you use the Greek alphabet as part of your site's name, then you'll want to turn this feature on.
+For example, if you use the Greek alphabet as part of your site's name, then you will want to turn this feature on.
 Otherwise, it is probably best left off.

 ### Search Engine Friendly URLs